 University of Michigan faculty should be full-time and can hold appointments in any of the health science schools.
 (Note that cost sharing is expected for schools outside of Michigan Medicine to obtain matching support.)
 PKUHSC faculty should be full-time and should not hold currently hold another active grant.

-Discovery Awards provide up to $100,000 (USD) a year for two years to promote new collaborations that have yet to be fully established.
+Discovery Awards provide up to $100,000/year ($50,000/year from each partner institution) for two years to promote new collaborations that have yet to be fully established.

-Pilot Awards provide up to $300,000 (USD) a year for two years and are intended to strengthen a partnership between investigators with a demonstrated track record of successful collaboration.
-Pilot Awards also include proposals that considered as interventional clinical trials.
+Pilot Awards provide up to $300,000/year ($150,000/year from each partner institution) for two years to strengthen partnership between the investigators who have a demonstrated track-record of collaboration between the two institutions.
+This award category also includes proposals that are considered as interventional clinical trials.

 Innovation Bridge Awards provide up to $100,000/year ($50,000/year from each institution) for a single year to help investigators further develop an innovative technology and accelerate translation of research into product.
 This award category will be evaluated by the potential success of technology commercialization.